valkey-io/valkey-rfc/REFERENCE.md

 ## Design considerations (Required)

-A description of the design constraints and requirements for the proposal.
-Comparisons with similar features in other projects.
+A description of the design constraints and requirements for the proposal, along with comparisons to similar features in other projects.

 ## Specification (Required)

-A more detailed description of the feature, including why certain details in the design have been chosen.
+A more detailed description of the feature, including the reasoning behind the design choices.

 ### Commands (Optional)